Send the link below via email or IMCopy

 More years of school = more money towards tuition, etc. .... but also typically more money earned in the end

-If you don't think you can qualify for a Psychology Degree and Masters, you might be able to be a counsellor, a social worker or a youth worker.
+If you don't think you can qualify for a Psychology Degree and Masters, you might be able to be a social worker or a youth worker.

-Finally ... if you don't like Math or Science, don't pick a future career that relies on it!
+Finally ... if you don't like Math or Science, don't pick a future career (business and sciences) that relies on it!

 - Criminology, English, Languages, Journalism, Political Science, International Studies, History, Psychology, Geography, Music, Drama, Graphic Design, Counselling, Philosophy, Social Work, Sociology, Anthropology ...
 More than just Fine Arts!

-- Chemistry, Biology, Physics, Health Sciences, Kinesiology, Botany, Environmental Science, Horticulture, Zoology, Engineering
+- Chemistry, Biology, Physics, Health Sciences, Kinesiology, Botany, Environmental Science, Horticulture, Zoolology

 - Accounting, Marketing, Business Administration, Human Resource Management, Advertising